 Commercial Auto Insurance: Adding commercial auto insurance is an option if your ranch doubles as a business renting or using a vehicle for business purposes.

-Worker’s Compensation Insurance: If you’re working with three or more employees at your ranch, you may need this insurance in order to satisfy your state’s regulations.
+Worker’s Compensation Insurance: If you’re working with three or more employees, you may need this insurance in order to satisfy your state’s regulations.

 The Difference Between Ranch Insurance and Farm Insurance

 There are differences in policy between these two seemingly similar types of insurance.
-You need to identify which is best for you depending on how suited the coverage provided by each is to your needs.
+That’s why you need to identify which is best for you depending on how suited the coverage provided by each is to your needs.

 According to a study from the National Ag Safety Database (NASD), accidents occur at one-third of the nation’s farms.
-Medical cost for these injuries can be surprisingly expensive.
+In addition to this, medical cost for these injuries can be surprisingly expensive.
 In fact, the study found that indirect costs of farm accidents are four times more costly than the direct costs.

 Considering the amount of investment going into your ranch, it is best to make sure its assets insured.

-Because ranches can serve a range of purposes, ranch insurance is never one-size-fits-all.
+Since ranches can serve a range of purposes, this policy is never one-size-fits-all.
 For example, do you own sheep at your ranch, or simply a horse and a few chickens?
 How much land do you maintain?
 Further, do you own a lot of heavy equipment such as tractors?
 In short, these are some of the factors that might determine what policy you ultimately end up with.
 Speak to an insurance agent to discuss what types of coverage are best for you.

 Without proper coverage, you also face the risk of spending a significant amount of money covering costly medical damages due to accidents.
 According to an article in Lancaster Farming, 68% of all personal bankruptcies are due to medical expenses.